-Alternatives to Violence (AVP) is a peace training that originated in the US and has had a lot of success in Rwanda especially in the Gacaca courts.
-Participants work to together to identify the root causes of violence as well as the root causes of peace.
+Alternatives to Violence Project (AVP) is a peace building programme that originated in the United States in 1975 and has had a lot of success in Rwanda especially in the Gacaca courts.
+FPH started implementing AVP in 2001.
+Participants work together to identify the root causes of violence and conflict and creative peaceful ways to solve them.

-“AVP trainers must go through the same training as the trainee – they must be transformed before they can try to help anyone else transform.”–Marcelin Sizeli, AVP trainer on importance of personal acceptance
+“AVP trainers must go through the same training as the trainee.
+They must be transformed before they can try to help anyone else transform.”–Marcelin Sizeli, AVP Facilitator

 “One can see major transformation and differences on a personal level in post-workshops.
 Many-Thacienne, AVP Facilitator

 people come back to do repentance or resolution in their personal lives.”